MesserLab/SLiM/SLiMgui/Recipes/_README.txt

 Haller, B.C., and Messer, P.W.
 (2016).
 SLiM: An Evolutionary Simulation Framework.

-This distribution corresponds to the 27 April 2016 revision of that manual (but these recipes may not need to be updated for minor manual revisions, so don't be alarmed if you have a more recent revision of the manual).
+This distribution corresponds to the 19 September 2016 revision of that manual (but these recipes may not need to be updated for minor manual revisions, so don't be alarmed if you have a more recent revision of the manual).

 SLiM's manual contains full explanations of each recipe, in the corresponding section; please refer to it for further information.
-These recipes are provided as separate files for convenience, particularly since copy-paste from the PDF manual often works poorly.
+These recipes are provided as separate files for convenience, particularly since copy-paste from the PDF manual often works poorly (but note that SLiMgui now allows you to open these recipes directly from the File menu, also, via the Open Recipe submenu).

 --------------------------------------------------------------